omahs/.github-3/SECURITY.md

 jewl.app believes in better security through openness.
 We welcome and value technical reports of vulnerabilities that could substantially affect the confidentiality or integrity of our services.
 If you believe that you have discovered such a vulnerability, please report it through a [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new).
 The jewl.app team will work with you to investigate and resolve the issue.
 The first reporter of a security vulnerability is elligable to receive a monetary reward.

 ## Eligibility
-The jewl.app Security Bounty Program covers our main website and service hosted at `https://jewl.app` and `https://jewl.app/api` respectively.
-Development environments and third-party services are not included int he security bounty program.
-We are mainly interested in vulnerabilities that would allow attackers to extract private information or degrade the experience for genuine users.
+The jewl.app Security Bounty Program covers our main website hosted at `https://jewl.app` and the jewl.app Solana programs.
+Development environments and third-party services are not included in the security bounty program.
+We are mainly interested in vulnerabilities that would allow attackers to steal or freeze user funds, extract private information. or degrade the experience for genuine users.
 We are interested in real vulnerabilites, not in output of automated scanners or tools.
 We require all vulnerability reports to be accompanied by a proof-of-concept that demonstrates the vulnerabilty and the implications.

 ### Examples
 Below are some examples of in-scope vulnerabilities.
-* Theft or freezing of user funds
+* Theft or freezing of funds
 * Extraction of keys, secrets or tokens
 * Sensitive information leaks
 * Degradation of service